peacockcarter/magento-filter-payment-methods-by-product/README.md

 Adds attribute group to all attribute sets.

-Group contains 3 attributes
+Group contains 4 attributes

 * Is Enabled
-* Multi-select which active payment methods to restrict for that product.
+* Multi-select which active payment methods to restrict for this product.
-* list of shipping countries not to apply this rule to
+* list of shipping countries not to apply restriction to.
+* list off billing countries not to apply restriction to.

 Observer on "payment_method_is_active" event.